Amable du Fond River

 Many canoe trippers use the river as an access point to enter Algonquin Park.
-But this route is technically difficulty requiring advanced canoeing skills, due to low summer water flow and unmaintained portages and campsites.
+However, this route is technically difficult, and requires advanced canoeing skills due to low summer water flow and unmaintained portages and campsites.
 The park has an access point located on Kawawaymog (Round Lake), from the access point it is just a short paddle and portage into Algonquin Provincial Park.

 Geography

 The Amable du Fond River flows from Pipe Lake through Kawawaymog, North Tea, Manitou, and Kioshkokwi Lakes in northwestern Algonquin Park to join the Mattawa River on the south side of Samuel de Champlain Provincial Park.
 It is 84 km long and drops 246 m over its course.

 The Amable du Fond River is the remnant of a short-lived drainage of glacial Lake Algonquin into the Mattawa River valley.
 It is the largest tributary of the Mattawa River.

 Eau Claire Gorge

 The Eau Claire Gorge is a cascade where the Amable du Fond flows between 18 m high rock walls in a series of rapids and waterfalls, dropping 12 m over 30 m.
 It is protected in the 120 ha Eau Claire Gorge Conservation Area, which was purchased by the North Bay-Mattawa Conservation Authority in 1976.
 There is a 1.9 km long trail to view the gorge and conservation area.